NATIONAL RELAXATION DAY | August 15

 A. We’re fairly confident you can rule out President of the United States.
 However, doing something you love improves your job satisfaction.
 For example, working in an environment that is relaxing to you will be less stressful.
 If you don’t love the outdoors but you spend most of your workday outdoors, you might find your job more stressful than someone who loves the outdoors.
 So, it’s a matter of perspective.

-July 15th Celebrated (and Not So Celebrated) History
+August 15th Celebrated History

 Tivoli Gardens opens in Copenhagen, Denmark.
 The amusement park is the second-oldest running amusement park in the world.